Skip to content

 Photo: KANO Tatsuhiko

-Tōkachi (August 8 on the lunar calendar) is an event to celebrate people turning 88, while kajimayā (September 7) is for celebrating people turning 97.
+Tōkachi (August 8th on the lunar calendar) is an event to celebrate people turning 88, while kajimayā (September 7th on the lunar calendar) is for celebrating people turning 97.
 Around that time of year in Okinawa, a place widely known for its resident’s longevity, you can see elderly people being celebrated everywhere.

 More than 100 people celebrated kajimayā in 1998.
 As for tōkachi, there were so many that people and their relatives simply gathered to celebrate on their own.
 However, Okinawan society places importance on family ties and blood-relations, so the gatherings often included more than 100 guests, requiring a large hotel banquet hall or restaurant.